rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 Some forthcoming essays
 =======================

+1. Harry and David, continued.

-1. Modeling Many Majors.
+1. Straightening?

 1. Jon Strymish.

 1. Heap sort.

+1. USITE.

 1. Donating to Grinnell.
 (Why you should donate.)

 1. Backticks.

-1. Maybe my silly "windows in Processing" code.

-1. Harry and David, continued.
+1. Our ASAs.

 1. Growing the student body.

+1. Modeling Many Majors.

+1. Rebecca C's comment about UIllinois.

 1. Something about the Chronicle article on a prof criticizing his students.